Key Takeaways

 Anxious-ambivalent attachment can cause relationship challenges as well, starting with communication struggles.
 People with this attachment style may have trouble discussing boundaries, navigating conflict, or trusting their partners’ commitment.
 They’re prone to co-dependency and rely on relationships for their self-worth, yet they may seek additional validation outside the relationship.

-Three tips to overcome anxious-ambivalent attachment
+Three tips to cultivate a secure attachment

 1. Practice self-awareness